mtmcphail/Election_Analysis/README.md

 ### **Candidate Results**

-* Votes were cast for three (3) candidates.
-They are Diana DeGette, Raymon Anthony Doane, and Charles Casper Stockham.
-The code used to determine the candidates included in the results and how many votes each candidate won is as follows:
+* Votes were cast for three (3) candidates: Diana DeGette, Raymon Anthony Doane, and Charles Casper Stockham.
+The code used to identify the candidates and how many votes each candidate won is as follows:

          # If the candidate does not match any existing candidate add it to the candidate list
          if candidate_name not in candidate_options: